quarksuite/legacy/API.md

 ### alpha

-A function that adjusts the alpha/transparency of any valid CSS color
+A function that adjusts the transparency of any valid CSS color.

-> The alpha adjustment is bound between a range of 0-100% and will lock at either based on how the adjustment value is out of bounds

 #### Usage